WHO WE ARE

 Applications are due by 6:59am SAST / 11:59pm EST on the 31st January.
 If you have any problems or submitting your application and supporting materials, please contact us at AFREapplication@atlanticfellows.org.
 Applications may be answered in English or Spanish for US applicants or any official language of South Africa for South African applicants.
 The programme is being delivered in English but we will do our best to assist those who require specific accomodations.
 Please not that we welcome (but do not require) supplemental YouTube video submissions to support narrative questions.
 These videos should be "unlisted", which means the video can be only accessed through the direct link.

-Thirty-minute Information Sessions will be held on the 3rd and 10th December in addition to the 7th and 14th January by video conference.
+Thirty-minute Information Sessions will be held will be held on the 22nd and 29 January by video conference.
 Participation in one of these sessions is required for all applicants.

 Semi-finalists will be notified by the end of February 2019.

 Interviews will be conducted in March and early April.
 We will conduct an initial phone interview and may conduct a follow-up in-person interview and invite you to participate in a structured dialogue with other candidates.
 Successful candidates will be announced in late April 2019.